tushar-sharma/tushar-sharma.github.io/_posts/2025-08-22-steam-deck-return.md

         Steam Deck with serial number FYZZ43402EF6, placed inside original carrying case.
         You should only include your PSU if you are returning your device for a charging issue.
 Otherwise, please keep it with you.

 Failure to follow these instructions may cause processing delays.
-You may be asked to pay any additional shipping costs if we require additional items from you to consider your return complete.
+You may be asked to pay any additional shipping costs if we require additional items from you to consider your return complete.<br>

 Steam Support
 Pacs